atharva9520-hub/Expense-Forecasting-Engine/README.md

 ###  The Results

 By rigorously cleaning the data in the Gold Layer, the forecasting model is protected from crazy AI typos.
-The final output generates beautiful, interactive graphs that accurately map out spending density from 2017 to 2018 with tight, realistic confidence intervals.
+The final output generates graphs that accurately map out spending density from 2017 to 2018 with tight, realistic confidence intervals.

 ---